-The Company's objective relating to the capital management, is to maintain an optimal equity structure, through rational use of debt.
+The Company's objective concerning capital management, is to uphold an optimal equity structure, through a rational use of debt and consistently adhering to a low-risk appetite.

 Considering that the purpose of the Company is to participate, finance, collaborate and lead the management of group companies, the necessity of debt increases is analysed periodically considering the funding needs and liquidity position of the group companies.
-Furthermore, given the Company purpose and the constant need of leveraging its capital structure to meet the funding needs of the group companies, and as stated in the Advance Pricing Agreement (APA) signed with the Tax Authorities, 8% of the outstanding loans (receivables) should be held as equity on the Company's balance sheet.
-As at 31 December 2022, the Company has a total amount of EUR 189,020,400 (31 December 2021: EUR 189,020,400) of share premium received from REN SGPS, which represented a coverage ratio of 11.15% as of 31 December 2022 (31 December 2021: 10.54%).
+Furthermore, given the Company purpose and the constant need of leveraging its capital structure to meet the funding needs of the group companies, 8% of the outstanding loans (receivables) should be held as equity on the Company's balance sheet.
+As at 31 December 2023, the Company has a total amount of EUR 189,020,400 (31 December 2022: EUR 189,020,400) of share premium received from REN SGPS, representing 16.65% of the outstanding loans (receivables)as of 31 December 2023 (31 December 2022: 11.15%).